matheusomendonca/GitFlow/README.md

 ### Gitflow initialization

-The first step is to initialize git-flow on your existing repo:
+The first step is to initialize Gitflow on your existing repo:

 ```shell
 $ git flow init